 Yes, VPNs are legal in India.
 However, the government has a history of enforcing restrictions on VPN providers, such as data logging and sharing.

-We hope this article helped answer your questions about the legality of VPNs.
+We hope this article helped answer all your questions.
 If you have questions or remarks about any specific country, feel free to comment.

 For a better user experience we recommend using a more modern browser.
 We support the latest version of the following browsers: For a better user experience we recommend using the latest version of the following browsers: